 I would look at one of our Level 5 courses that includes the specific additional course in teaching English online, like the 300-hour diploma or the 420-hour advanced diploma, to make sure you get specific training in this teaching method.

 If you’re new to online teaching and are looking for extra confidence, we also have a post-graduate course which is an online teaching practice session with a qualified tutor – done over Zoom.

 Can I teach online with a 180-hour Level 5 TEFL course?

-You can teach online with a Level 5 180-hour TEFL course but you have to remember that you are entering into a competitive jobs market, so it’s best to make yourself as qualified as possible for the opportunities you’re applying to.
+You can teach online with a Level 5 180-hour TEFL course but it doesn’t contain the specific online teaching training that the other Level 5 courses do, and you have to remember that you are entering into a competitive jobs market, so it’s best to make yourself as qualified as possible for the opportunities you’re applying to.
 Employers love to see that you have been trained to teach in their particular medium.

 Can I teach English without a degree?

 Of course!
 There are so many opportunities out there, including lots of online teaching jobs, for those without a degree.
 We’ve written another blog post about teaching online without a degree and we had a fantastic guest-written blog from one of our graduates, who told us all about her online TEFL teaching journey without a degree – so check them out for more info!

 Our advisors can also talk you through the countries that do not require a degree for their work visa, so don’t hesitate to arrange a free call back with them.

 Can I do Level 3 now and then Level 5 at a later stage?

 Absolutely!
 If you want to do a Level 3 first and a Level 5 later, it’s completely up to you!
 It’s important for you to be aware, however, that you’ll have to start again with the Level 5.
 The Level 3 course is assessed at a completely different level, so if you then chose to do a Level 5, you would need to cover everything again, plus complete the additional study.